To access the discount form for registering for multiple workshops, please click here.

-- Counselors: This workshop was originally approved for 5 core hours through the Licensed Professional Counselor's Association (LPCA) of Georgia, approval #2020-12-09-250LW; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Counselors: This workshop was previously approved for 5 Core CE hours through the Licensed Professional Counselors Association (LPCA) of Georgia, approval #2020-12-09-250LW.

-- Social Workers: This workshop was originally approved for 5 core hours through the Georgia Society for Clinical Social Work, approval #120220; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Social Workers: This workshop was previously approved for 5 Core CE hours through the Georgia Society for Clinical Social Work, approval #120220.

-- Marriage & Family Therapists: This workshop was originally approved for 5 core hours through the Georgia Association for Marriage and Family Therapy, approval #148-2020; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Marriage and Family Therapists: This workshop was previously approved for 5 CE hours through the Georgia Association for Marriage and Family Therapy, approval #148-2020.

 To view our various workshop policies, including our refund policy, please click here.

 Blank Page Issues?
 We have received some reports about compatibility issues with our website while attempting to pay for a workshop resulting in blank pages.
 According to our website host, this is a known security issue with Internet Explorer (particularly when someone is about to use a credit card).
 Microsoft stopped supporting Internet Explorer in January 2016, and they updated it to Microsoft Edge.
 Our website is updated constantly to offer the highest level of security.
 If you experience issues while using Internet Explorer, we recommend updating your browser to Edge or using another browser (e.g., Google Chrome, Safari, or FireFox).
 This should fix the issue and be more secure for you in general.
 Or, you may always enroll another way here.
 We apologize for any inconvenience.